christianhaitian/PortMaster/markdown/littlerunmo.md

 #
 ![image](https://img.itch.zone/aW1nLzEyNTI5MzAyLnBuZw==/original/DDDupz.png)
 #
-**This Game iS openSouce and you can made mods for it check our [itch.io page](https://juhosprite.itch.io/little-runmo)**
+**This game is open soruce you can made mods for it check our [itch.io page](https://juhosprite.itch.io/little-runmo)**